thekevinbrown/react-native-schemes-manager/README.md

 ## Running Manually

-You can run the two parts of this package on demand by running either:
+You can run the three parts of this package on demand by running either:

 - `react-native-schemes-manager fix-libraries`: Adds your build configurations to all library xcode projects.
 - `react-native-schemes-manager fix-script`: Swaps a schemes aware build script in instead of the stock react native one.
+- `react-native-schemes-manager hide-library-schemes`: Hides any build schemes that come from your node_modules folder xcodeproj files as you don't usually want to see them anyway.

+And of course you can run all 3 easily if you'd prefer:

-- `react-native-schemes-manager all`: Runs both scripts above.
+- `react-native-schemes-manager all`: Runs all the scripts above.

-The best way to do this is add to your `package.json` scripts section like so:
+The best way to give yourself a manual trigger for this is add to your `package.json` scripts section like so:

 ```json
 {